 Symptoms of Nerve Pain In Arm

 Neuropathic pain can therefore be an additional effect of one of the mentioned disorders.
 One or more nerves can also be damaged in a car accident or during an operation.
-Nerve pain may occur after a brain haemorrhage or bleeding in the spinal cord.
+Nerve pain may occur after a brain hemorrhage or bleeding in the spinal cord.
 Certain substances in alcohol and some chemotherapy agents can damage the nervous system.

 Symptoms of Nerve Pain In Leg & Foot